solid/odi-governance/README.md

 Infrastructure that this group would advise on includes:
  - solidproject.org
  - solidcommunity.net
- - Repositories under the [solid](https://github.com/solid/) and [solid-contrib](https://github.com/solid-contrib/) GitHub organisations
+ - Repositories under the [solid](https://github.com/solid/) and [solid-contrib](https://github.com/solid-contrib/) GitHub organisations.

 The above list is not exhaustive, the Solid Operations Advisory Group can recommend infrastructure that they deem appropriate to advise on.